-Notice is hereby given that the City Commission of Fort Lauderdale, Florida, will conduct a public hearing to hear objections of all interested persons to the final assessment resolution of the Las Olas Isles Underground Utility Line Facilities Assessment, as shown above, and to impose non-ad valorem assessments against certain property located therein and collecting the assessments on the ad valorem tax bill.
-The hearing will be held at 5:01 P.M. on September 12, 2022 in the City Commission Room, City Hall, 100 North Andrews Avenue, Fort Lauderdale, Florida.
+Notice is hereby given that the City Commission of Fort Lauderdale, Florida, will conduct a public hearing to hear objections of all interested persons regarding the Underground Utility Line Assessments to be imposed within the Las Olas Isles Neighborhood, as shown above, and the adoption of the final assessment resolution imposing such non-ad valorem assessments against the property located therein and the collection of such assessments on the ad valorem tax bill.
+The hearing will be held at 6:00 P.M. on October 21, 2021 in the City Commission Room, City Hall, 100 North Andrews Avenue, Fort Lauderdale, Florida.
 In accordance with the Americans with Disabilities Act, persons needing a special accommodation or an interpreter to participate in this proceeding should contact the City Clerk's office at (954) 828-5002 two days prior to the meeting.